gio-del/Astro-Theme-Astroway/src/pages/posts/buffer_overflow.md

 ## Fancy way to exploit the buffer

-Have you ever heard of buffer overflows?
-They are a common vulnerability in software that can be exploited to gain unauthorized access to a system.
-In this post, we will explore how buffer overflows work and how they can be exploited.
+Have you ever heard of buffer overflows?[^1] They are a common vulnerability in software that can be exploited to gain unauthorized access to a system.
+In this post, we will explore how ``buffer overflows`` work and how they can be exploited.

+### What is a buffer overflow?

+That is so important! 🆘

 ```c
 #include <stdio.h>